gp2112/Graph/README.md

 ## About
-A graph implementation in Python for Graphs class
+A graph implementation in Python for Graph's class

 ## How to use?